Meet us in Seoul at the IBA 2019

 Recently, Kromann Reumert assisted FLSmidth in their acquisition of IMP Automation Group.
 The transaction spans various jurisdictions including Australia, South Africa, Brazil and Canada.
 As IMP is the global leader in automated laboratory solutions for the mining industry the transaction represents a strong addition to FLSmidth's existing pit-to-plant mining services offering.
 In addition to the company itself, the acquisition includes over 130 IMP employees (including the Managing Director Boyne Hohenstein) and half of a joint venture-corporation, which provides complete operations and maintenance solutions for automated laboratories.
 The transaction is expected to close in Q2 2019.

 TOP-TOY A/S DECLARED BANKRUPT

 In December 2018, Nordic toy retailer Top-Toy (BR & ToysR'Us) went into a formal restructuring process and was subsequently declared bankrupt due to a disappointing Christmas trading.
 Kromann Reumert assisted the private equity sponsor throughout the process and was appointed co-restructuring officer and subsequently co-trustee in the estate.
 In that capacity, the team from Kromann Reumert also assisted with the disposal of the business, including all assets, stores, IP etc. throughout the Nordics.
-The main business in Denmark was sold to Salling Group.
+The main business in Denmark was sold to the major retail player Salling Group.